 Joe Berchtold.
-Under the terms of his employment agreement as in effect during 2017, Mr. Berchtold is eligible to receive an annual cash performance bonus with a target equal to 100% of his base salary based on the achievement of performance targets established by the Compensation Committee.
-Pursuant to his new employment agreement, effective January 1, 2018, Mr. Berchtold's annual cash performance bonus has a target amount equal to 200% of his base salary, but such change does not impact his annual cash performance bonus for 2017.
-Mr. Berchtold's cash bonus eligibility for 2017 was based on the achievement of company Adjusted Operating Income.
-In March 2017, the Compensation Committee set a target bonus of \$1,100,000 for Mr. Berchtold based on the achievement of \$700.0 million of company Adjusted Operating Income for the year, with the actual bonus to range between \$990,000 and \$1,100,000 for achievement of between 90% and 100% of such performance target, scaled based on straight-line interpolation.
+Under the terms of his employment agreement, Mr. Berchtold is eligible to receive an annual cash performance bonus with a target equal to 200% of his base salary based on the achievement of performance targets established by the Compensation Committee.
+Mr. Berchtold's cash bonus eligibility for 2018 was based on the achievement of company Adjusted Operating Income.
+In March 2018, the Compensation Committee set a target bonus of \$2,600,000 for Mr. Berchtold based on the achievement of \$790.0 million of company Adjusted Operating Income for the year, with the actual bonus to range between \$2,340,000 and \$2,600,000 for achievement of between 90% and 100% of such performance target, scaled based on straight-line interpolation.

-In March 2018, the Compensation Committee determined that the company had achieved 104% of its Adjusted Operating Income performance target on a pro-forma, constant-currency basis, adjusted for legal settlements.
-As a result, the Compensation Committee awarded Mr. Berchtold a cash performance bonus of \$1,100,000 for 2017, representing 100% of his targeted cash bonus.
+In February 2019, the Compensation Committee determined that the company had achieved 104% of its Adjusted Operating Income performance target on a pro-forma, constant-currency basis.
+As a result, the Compensation Committee awarded Mr. Berchtold a cash performance bonus of \$2,600,000 for 2018, representing 100% of his targeted cash bonus for the year.

 Brian Capo.
 Under the terms of his employment agreement, Mr. Capo is eligible to receive an annual cash performance bonus with a target equal to 40% of his base salary based on the achievement of performance targets established by the Compensation Committee.
-Mr. Capo's cash bonus eligibility for 2017 was based on the achievement of company Adjusted Operating Income.
-In March 2017, the Compensation Committee set a target bonus of \$134,000 for Mr. Capo based on the achievement of \$700.0 million of company Adjusted Operating Income for the year, with the actual bonus to range between \$120,600 and \$134,000 for achievement of between 90% and 100% of such performance target, scaled based on straight-line interpolation.
+For 2018 and future years, the Compensation Committee adjusted Mr. Capo's target to 50% of his base salary.
+Mr. Capo's cash bonus eligibility for 2018 was based on the achievement of company Adjusted Operating Income.
+In March 2018, the Compensation Committee set a target bonus of \$172,000 for Mr. Capo based on the achievement of \$790.0 million of company Adjusted Operating

+Income for the year, with the actual bonus to range between \$154,800 and \$172,000 for achievement of between 90% and 100% of such performance target, scaled based on straight-line interpolation.

-In March 2018, the Compensation Committee determined that the company had achieved 104% of its Adjusted Operating Income performance target on a pro-forma, constant-currency basis, adjusted for legal settlements.
-As a result, the Compensation Committee awarded Mr. Capo a cash performance bonus of \$134,000 for 2017, representing 100% of his targeted cash bonus.
+In February 2019, the Compensation Committee determined that the company had achieved 104% of its Adjusted Operating Income performance target on a pro-forma, constant-currency basis.
+As a result, the Compensation Committee awarded Mr. Capo a cash performance bonus of \$172,000 for 2018, representing 100% of his targeted cash bonus for the year.

 Michael Rowles.
 Under the terms of his employment agreement, Mr. Rowles is eligible to receive an annual cash performance bonus with a target equal to 100% of his base salary based on the achievement of performance targets established by the Compensation Committee.
-Mr. Rowles' cash bonus eligibility for 2017 was based on the achievement of company Adjusted Operating Income.
-In March 2017, the Compensation Committee set a target bonus of \$750,000 for Mr. Rowles, based on the achievement of \$700.0 million of company Adjusted Operating Income for the year, with the actual bonus to range between \$675,000 and \$750,000 for achievement of between 90% and 100% of such performance target, scaled based on straight-line interpolation.
+Mr. Rowles' cash bonus eligibility for 2018 was based on the achievement of company Adjusted Operating Income.
+In March 2018, the Compensation Committee set a target bonus of \$800,000 for Mr. Rowles, based on the achievement of \$790.0 million of company Adjusted Operating Income for the year, with the actual bonus to range between \$720,000 and \$800,000 for achievement of between 90% and 100% of such performance target, scaled based on straight-line interpolation.

-In March 2018, the Compensation Committee determined that the company had achieved 104% of its Adjusted Operating Income performance target on a pro-forma, constant-currency basis, adjusted for legal settlements.
-As a result, the Compensation Committee awarded Mr. Rowles a cash performance bonus of \$750,000 for 2017, representing 100% of his targeted cash bonus.
+In February 2019, the Compensation Committee determined that the company had achieved 104% of its Adjusted Operating Income performance target on a pro-forma, constant-currency basis.
+As a result, the Compensation Committee awarded Mr. Rowles a cash performance bonus of \$800,000 for 2018, representing 100% of his targeted cash bonus for the year.